sbhaseen/Python/Script_AB_PermTest/README.md

 # AB_PermTest

-Experimenting with statistical thinking for applying a permutation test to a hypothetical A/B test.
+Experimenting with statistical thinking for a hypothetical A/B test.

 ## Showcases:
 A/B testing & permutation testing